openhab/openhab-addons/bundles/org.openhab.binding.caddx/README.md

 ## Discovery

-The Caddx binding first searches for the serial ports which can communicate via the binary protocol and adds them to the discovery inbox.
-The bridge discovery is started manually through PaperUI.
+First the Caddx bridge must be manually defined.
+The serial port, baud rate and protocol have to be set correctly to match the respective configuration of the panel.
-After a bridge is discovered and available to openHAB, the binding will attempt to discover things and add them to the discovery inbox.
+After the bridge is manually added and available to openHAB, the binding will automatically start to discover partitions and zones and add them to the discovery inbox.

 Note:
 There is currently no support to discover the available keypads.